Early leaving exemptions

 What We Have Found

-Date Updated: May 2013
+Date Updated: July 2014

-Proportion of 15 year-old students enrolled who obtain an early leaving exemption.
+Proportion of 15-year-old students enrolled who obtain an early leaving exemption.

-Why This Is ImportantIn order to achieve in education, students must stay at school, be engaged and interested in their learning.
-All schools face the constant challenge of ensuring that all students feel they belong and are encouraged to participate at school.
-This is the foundation for motivation, interest and achievement in learning.
+In order to achieve in education, students must be engaged and interested in learning.
+For many students this means staying at school.
+All schools face the constant challenge of ensuring that students feel they belong and are encouraged to participate.
+This promotes motivation, interest and achievement in learning.

 Enrolment in school is compulsory for all students aged between 6 and 16 years.
-However, parents of students aged fifteen may apply to the Ministry of Education for an exemption from schooling on the basis of educational problems, conduct, or the unlikelihood of the student benefiting from attending available schools.
+However, parents of 15-year-old students may apply to the Ministry of Education for an exemption from schooling on the basis of educational problems, conduct, or the unlikelihood of the student benefiting from attending available schools.
 Parents are required to give details about training programmes or employment that the student would move on to in the event of an early leaving exemption being granted.

-Prior to 2007, the number of applications for early leaving exemptions was high, at around 70 applications per 1,000 15 year-old students.
-The number of applications has dropped tenfold since 2007, to around 7 applications per 1,000 15 year-old students in 2012.
+Prior to 2007, the number of applications for early leaving exemptions was high, at around 70 applications per 1,000 15-year-old students.
+The number of applications has dropped sevenfold since 2006, to around 10 applications per 1,000 15-year-old students in 2013.

 In May 2007, the Ministry of Education strengthened its early leaving application and approval process in order to reduce the number of early leaving exemptions, and the associated social and economic disadvantages that face those students who leave school early.
 The process involved:

-- imposing a stricter interpretation of the early leaving legislative criteria, which sets a very high threshold for early leaving eligibility
+- imposing a stricter interpretation of the early leaving legislative criteria, which sets a very high threshold for early leaving eligibility,

-- ensuring direct contact between parents and Ministry staff at the first stage in the early leaving process, to actively discourage early leaving and to support parents to find ways of keeping their children engaged in learning, and
+- ensuring direct contact between parents and Ministry staff at the first stage of the early leaving process, to actively discourage early leaving and to support parents to find ways of keeping their children engaged in learning, and

 - promoting alternatives to early leaving, such as a combination of school- and work-based learning.

-The decline in rates of early leaving exemptions between 2006 and 2011 was similar for all ethnic groups; 91% for Māori, 92% for European/Pākehā, and 92% for Pasifika.
+The decline in rates of early leaving exemptions between 2006 and 2013 was similar for all ethnic groups; 90% for Māori, 88% for European/Pākehā, and 92% for Pasifika.

-Figure 2: Early leaver exemption rates, per 1,000 by ethnicity (2000 to 2012)
+Figure 2: Early leaving exemption rates per 1,000 by ethnicity (2003 to 2013)

-In 2012, 64% of all early leavers were male.
-The female rate was 4.0 per 1,000 15 year-old students.
-The male rate was 6.8 per 1,000 15 year-old students, under twice that of the female rate.
+In 2013, 68% of all early leavers were male.
+The female rate was 4.7 per 1,000 15-year-old students.
+The male rate was 9.8 per 1,000 15-year-old students, over twice that of the female rate.

-Figure 3: Early leaving exemption rates, by gender and school quintile (2012)
+Figure 4: Early leaving exemption rates, by gender and school quintile (2013)